Computing quadratic function fields with high 3-rank via cubic field tabulation: Conclusion

-Computing $p$-ranks for quadratic function fields where $p \neq 3$ via a similar indirect technique would also be of interest.
-Unfortunately, a special connection between certain function fields and $p$-rank values of lower degree function fields, as given by Hasse in the case of cubic fields and $p=3$ has not been explored for higher degree function fields or other values of $p$.
-Other techniques for computing $p$-ranks of quadratic function fields are currently being investigated.
+Computing $\ell$-ranks for quadratic function fields where $\ell \neq 3$ via a similar indirect technique would also be of interest.
+Unfortunately, a special connection between certain function fields and $\ell$-rank values of lower degree function fields, as given by Hasse in the case of cubic fields and $\ell=3$ has not been explored for higher degree function fields or other values of $\ell$.
+Other techniques for computing $\ell$-ranks of quadratic function fields are currently being investigated.
+Some recent work has been done on generating data and developing a heuristic for the case where the prime $p$ for which the $p$-rank is under consideration is equal to the characteristic of the field.
+See \cite{CaisBrownEllen} for some new results along these lines.